gravitational/teleport/docs/4.3/trustedclusters.md

     proxies behind a load balancer (LB) or a DNS entry with multiple values.
     This works by "leaf" establishing a tunnel to _every_ proxy in "root".
 This requires that an LB uses round-robin or a similar balancing algorithm.
-Do not use sticky load balancing algorithms (a.k.a. "session affinity") with Teleport proxies.
+Do not use sticky load balancing algorithms (a.k.a. "session affinity" or "sticky sessions") with Teleport proxies.